Chart Color Schemes

 The level of cultural diversity witnessed in Seaforth was found to be above average when compared nationally for a number of language and cultural background related metrics

-Seaforth's population showed higher linguistic diversity, with 15.5% speaking a language other than English at home.
-Born overseas, 33.3% of Seaforth residents were born outside Australia.
-Christianity was the dominant religion, practiced by 53.3%.
+Seaforth's population shows higher linguistic diversity, with 15.5% speaking a language other than English at home, compared to most local markets.
+Born overseas, 33.3% of Seaforth residents reflect this diversity.
+Christianity is the predominant religion in Seaforth, accounting for 53.3%.

 Frequently Asked Questions - Diversity